Your Nonprofit Tax Filing Duties Explained

-As you rationalize keeping your tax-exempt status, Schedule O of form 990 offers a place to list the significant program services you undertook during the year.
-Take this opportunity to use this as a publication where you can celebrate your accomplishments, as they will be visible to the public
+As you rationalize keeping your tax-exempt status, Schedule O of Form 990 offers a place to list the significant programs that you undertook during the year.

 What Forms You Need To File

-If your organization or association has gross receipts totaling less than $50,000 dollars, you are typically eligible for a 990-N (e-postcard) option, which is submitted electronically.
-Note that there are a few organization types that are not eligible for this option (even if they are one of the smallest nonprofits and meet the gross receipts criteria).
-Users can access details on these organization types on the IRS website.
+If your organization or association has gross receipts totaling less than $50,000, you are typically eligible for the 990-N (e-postcard) option.
+Note that there are some types of organizations that are not eligible for this form even if they meet the gross receipts criteria.
+Users can access details on these organizations on the IRS website.

 Matt is filing his 990-N online!

-If you are eligible to file a 990-N, you may want to consider it as it is a less complicated way to report activities while still staying in compliance.
+If you are eligible to file a 990-N, you may want to consider it.
+As it is shorter and filed online, it is a less complicated way to report your activities while still staying in compliance.

-If your gross receipts come to less than $200,000 and you also have total assets that figure less than $500,000 dollars, this is the form you want, although you also may optionally fill out a standard 990 for this range as well.
+If your gross receipts come to less than $200,000 and you also have total assets that figure less than $500,000, this is the form you want, although you also may optionally fill out a standard 990 for this range as well.